 2) AdSense: AdSense is the advertising network owned by Google that delivers ads to the vast majority of websites on the internet.
 We do not have control over what ads are delivered through this network, but you do.
 Google delivers these ads based upon your known preferences and browsing history (sort of Big Brother-ish, right?).
 Since this is a Disney fan-site, we have blocked a number of questionable categories of ads from displaying here.

 3) Affiliate Programs: Some of the shopping links on DisneyTouristBlog.com are referral links, which track the source of the purchase back to this website through an affiliate program.
-When you click on one of those links and buy something, we receive a small commission (usually a few cents) from the linked site for referring you.
-We only link to products and services that we personally use or recommend, and our linkage is not motivated by the prospect of being enriched by some pocket change.
+When you click on one of those links and buy something (including theme park parks from Undercover Tourist or Vacationeer Travels, photography equipment from Amazon or B&H, etc.), we receive a small commission from the linked site for referring you.
+We only link to products and services that we personally use and recommend, and our linkage is not motivated by the prospect of being enriched by some pocket change.
 So if you have a purchase to make, please use these links!
 They don’t affect the price of anything you buy.
 The only thing they do is help us keep operating the site.
-And you do like the site…right?
+And hopefully you do like the site.

 While we take seriously our critical nature and objectivity, it is important to note that The Walt Disney Company has been a client of Tom’s, as he has provided photos to the Company on a strictly freelance basis.
 To some, this may call into question the actual or perceived impartiality of this site or present a conflict of interest.
 We contend that it does not, and at no time has Disney had any editorial control, actual or implied, in the content, message, or tone of this site.
 Still, we disclose this so that you may make an informed decision when reading this site, as you may disagree as to impartiality, in which case you should weigh the opinions presented here accordingly.